What is Cabinet?

 The Prime Minister determines the Cabinet committee structure and the membership, chair, and terms of reference of each Cabinet committee.
 Cabinet committees are usually established either around a subject area, such as social policy, or around a functional area across government activity, such as expenditure and administration.

-The Public Sector Intranet (Cabinet and Cabinet Committees workspace) and the Cabinet Office section of the DPMC website also contain information on the terms of reference and membership of each Cabinet committee.
-(The PSI is only accessible by public sector agencies.)
+The Cabinet committee pages also contain information on the terms of reference and membership of each Cabinet committee.

 Cabinet committees derive their powers from Cabinet.
 All Cabinet committee decisions are reported to Cabinet for confirmation, and Cabinet retains the ultimate power of decision.
 Cabinet committee decisions may not be acted on until they have been confirmed (or amended) by Cabinet (except when a committee has been authorised by Cabinet to have Power to Act).